alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/create-user-account.md

 ---

 {:.intro}
-Help people quickly and painlessly create user accounts.
+Help people to quickly and painlessly create user accounts.